michael-basil/michael-basil.github.io/health.md

 While I did learn a lot along the way about nutritional principles and dietary approaches (paleo, carbohydrate restriction, proteien focus) I was always missing key parts of the picture.
 In relative comparison, I now have the following mindsets:

-* Food is fuel and hormones are relevant
+* Food is fuel and conversation is the core of social rituals
+* Total energy expenditure is influenced heavily by hormonal balance
 * Eating becomes fun when approached mindfully
+* Chocies have consequences, choose wisely
+* My choices are independent from the larger group
 * Exercise is an important component of health
 * Enjoyment comes from observing the present moment for what it brings or omits
 * Health pursuits cost nothing and are best when simple
 * Sugar and processed foods are detrmental with no exceptions
 * The body seeks homeostatis and the weight set point can be moved
 * Weight loss plateus can be punched through with fasting exercises
-* Fasting improves metabolism, has anti-aging effects and can be Relaxing
+* Fasting improves metabolism, has anti-aging effects and can be relaxing
 * Addiction behaviors when identified are systematically observed and erradicated
 * Discomfort comes from a lack of familiarity or unmet expectation and done well we can learn
 * Happiness and tranquility come from within when we are present in any situation